YiyueC/yiyue.github.io/_pages/about.md

   - /about.html
 ---

-This is Yiyue's home!

-I am currently a final-year PhD Candidate at The University of Texas at Austin.
+My name is Yiyue Chen (陈祎玥) and I am currently a final-year PhD student at The University of Texas at Austin.
 My academic track is Decision, Information, and Communications Engineering (DICE) in Electrical and Computer Engineering department.
 I am fortunate to be supervised Dr. Haris Vikalo.
 I received my MSE degree in Electrical and Computer Engineering deparment at UT Austin in 2020 and BS degree in Applied Mathematics from Wuhan University in 2018.

 Research Interests
 ======